ue22-p25/backend-flask-chatapp/STEPS/08/app.py-readme.md

-## step 08: an endpoint to retrieve messages
+## an endpoint to retrieve messages

 super straightforward step, just retrieve all messages